-Our Curriculum is structured across the school to define knowledge and progression and is enhanced by a comprehensive programme called Cornerstones.
-This provides ideas and contexts which are designed to excite and engage children.
-We also offer interesting and exciting learning opportunities through our innovative approach to the curriculum which we call Curriculum Plus.
-We provide funding which is used to 'buy in' experts who provide 'memorable' days at school for children.
+Our Curriculum is structured across the school to define knowledge and progression and is enhanced by a comprehensive programme called Cornerstones Maestro.
+This provides knowledge-rich, sequenced units of work for Geography, History,, Art and Design and Technology.
+Long term plans are in place for all subjects, to ensure knowledge is sequential, builds upon prior learning towards defined end-points and is age-appropriate.
+We also offer interesting and exciting learning opportunities through our innovative approach to the wider curriculum.
+We provide enrichment opportunities every week for all children across school which include Outdoor Learning and Gardening in our school allotment.
+Funding is often used to buy in experts who provide 'memorable' days at school for children.
 This complements our planning and provides learning experiences which are memorable and fun for our children.
 The PTA often contribute funding to these visits.

 From September 2021 early years providers are asked to follow the new Early Years' Foundation Stage framework.

-Copy link https:// www.gov.uk/government/publications/early-years-foundation-stageframework--2 .Our provision is very carefully planned but is also responsive to children's interests and needs.
-Children have a wealth of experiences which include learning in our Forest School and learning through independent and planned play.
+Our provision is very carefully planned but is also responsive to children's interests and needs.
+Children have a wealth of experiences which include learning in our Outdoor Learning forest areas and learning through independent and planned play.

-In Key Stage 1 and 2 subjects are sometimes taught as subjects in their own right but also as part of an integrated approach.
+In Key Stage 1 and 2 subjects are taught as subjects in their own right but also as part of an integrated approach.